-If my husband could eat gluten again the first thing he would eat would be a deep dish pizza from Pizza Hut.
+If my husband could once again eat gluten, the first thing he would do is order himself a deep-dish pizza from Pizza Hut.

-I originally went to Pinterest to look for a gluten free deep dish pizza recipe and was surprised that there really wasn’t anything.
+I originally went to Pinterest to look for a gluten-free deep dish pizza recipe and was surprised that there really wasn’t anything.
 So I had to come up with my own.
-I decided to to try to use the same dough from my gluten free bread recipe.
-That recipe is made using a bread machine, but it wasn’t hard to convert it to a pizza dough.
+I decided to to try to use the same dough from my gluten-free bread recipe.
+That recipe is made using a bread machine, but it wasn’t hard to convert it to pizza dough.

-I don’t often make homemade bread so I totally guessed at how long to let the dough rise and punching it down all that complicated stuff that comes with making dough.
+Very seldom do I make homemade bread so I totally guessed at how long to let the dough rise and punching it down all that complicated stuff that comes with making the dough.
 However, I’ve made this twice now and both times it has turned out perfectly!!!
-So I know this works!
+Therefore, I know it works!

 - 1-2/3 cup warm water (between 110-115 degrees F)

 - 3 eggs, room temperature